nufi-official/zcash-router-sdk/packages/core/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see the [root README](../../README.md) for contribution guidelines.